 Sometimes it is necessary to take the first step.
 Did Jesus wait for the spectators to repent as He hung on the cross?
-No, He asked His Father to forgive them, because they did not have the capacity to know what they were doing.
+No, He asked His Father to forgive them because they did not have the capacity to understand what they were doing.
 You are capable of showing this attitude to those you love.

 Responding to God instead of reacting to your spouse

 If you are not able to forgive, you should question your relationship with God.